dnsimple/dnsimple-support/content/articles/dnsimple-support.markdown

 To send a priority support email, fill out the [contact form](https://dnsimple.com/contact) while logged in to your business account.

-## Get a faster, more accurate response
+## Get faster, more accurate responses

 - Send requests using the email associated with your account.
 - If you send us an email from an address not associated with your account, mention your account email address in the message.